JennToo/nitori.org/content/python/poetry.rst

   dependencies

 Maintaining these files is annoying.
-They each have their own syntax and quirks, and they polute the repository with files that aren't really "essential" to the package.
+They each have their own syntax and quirks, and they pollute the repository with files that aren't really "essential" to the package.

 poetry to the rescue!